 NPHC participates in a delayed recruitment commonly called Membership Intake (MIP).
 Before an individual can join a NPHC organization, he or she must have accumulated 12 or more semester hours at the University, earned a 2.5 cumulative GPA, be in good standing with the University and attended NPHC convocation in the academic year that the student plans to participate in intake.

-2013 Fall NPHC Convocation will take place on Sunday, August 25, 2013 in the Ferguson ballroom at 5:00 pm.
+2014 Spring NPHC Convocation will take place on Sunday, January 12, 2014 in the Ferguson ballroom at 4:00 pm.
 There is a $5 fee to attend Convocation.
 All proceeds will go to benefit the NPHC S.T.R.O.N.G.
 Scholarship Fund.
-Registration for 2013 Fall NPHC Convocation will open July 15, 2013.
+Registration for 2014 Spring NPHC Convocation is now open.

 STEP ONE: Convocation

 NPHC Convocation, an opportunity to find out more about NPHC organizations, is the main source for providing interested students with recruitment opportunities and guidelines.
 NPHC Convocation is a mandatory program for any student who is interested in becoming a member of a NPHC Fraternity or Sorority.
 All students interested in being considered for membership in one of the active NPHC organizations are required to attend NPHC Convocation as a condition of participation in membership intake programs.
 Convocation is also an opportunity for the Office of Greek Affairs to discuss important information about Hazing guidelines, the challenges of joining a Greek-letter organization, and the various guidelines specific to joining an organization at UA.

 Two sessions will be offered during the academic year, at the beginning of the fall and spring semesters.
 Students must attend at least one of the two sessions.
 Convocation attendance requirements must be renewed each academic year.